mackenseyt/startup/README.md

 - WebSocket - Incorporate WebSocket for real-time updates on friends’ activities and game logs.
 - UI Enhancements - Improve visual design by adding more graphical elements to enrich user experience.

+# Service Deliverable
+For this deliverable, I added backend endpoints that receive user information and game data and send information about popular games.
+- Node.js/Express HTTP service - done!
+- Static middleware for frontend - done!
+- Calls to third party endpoints - Called Board Game Geek API from the backend to retrieve popular games, and integrated the quote API (quote.cs260) on the map page from the frontend.
+- Backend service endpoints - Implemented placeholder endpoints for login to store the current user on the server.
+Added endpoints for storing game data and sending current popular games.
+- Frontend calls service endpoints -  I used the fetch function to interact with backend service endpoints for retrieving and storing game data.

 # Current Login
 **username:** `testuser`
 **password:** `password123`